-HVAC (Heating, Ventilation, and Air Conditioning) units are just like their regular AC counterparts in the sense that they require servicing and maintenance for optimal performance.
-Suppose you follow a checklist of maintenance items.
-In that case, you can rest assured that your HVAC climate control will work fine without any significant malfunctions for many years to come.
+HVAC (Heating, Ventilation and Air Conditioning) units are just like their regular AC counterparts, in the sense that they require servicing and maintenance for optimal performance.
+If you follow a checklist of maintenance items, you can rest assured that your HVAC climate control will work fine without any major malfunctions for many years to come.

-Acquiring a new and high-efficiency filter might seem like a costly solution to a non-existent problem.
-However, today’s HVAC filters are the latest in cutting-edge technology, and they have been equipped with electrostatic energy.
+Acquiring a new and high-efficiency filter might seem like a really expensive solution to a non-existent problem.
+However, today’s HVAC filters are the very latest in cutting edge technology and they have been equipped with electrostatic energy.
 This means that they can effectively suck even the smallest particles of dust and allergy-causing pollen grains.

-The external AC units and the heat pumps must have at least two feet of ground clearance so that they will be able to function correctly.
-The area beneath and around them must be regularly swept clean of dirt, dust, leaves, and other debris.
+The external AC units, as well as the heat pumps, must have at least two feet of ground clearance so that they will be able to function properly.
+It is important that the area beneath and around them is regularly swept clean of dirt, dust, leaves and other debris.
 You should make sure that this is done after every storm.

 Once that is done, you should methodically examine all the refrigerant gas pipes, the ducts of your climate control system as well as insulation lines.
-It is essential to check the main power lines since a thoroughly frayed wire, or broken plug is a critical fire hazard.
-If there are any damaged wires, you should call the HVAC repair and maintenance experts to come and take a look.
+Here it is extremely important to thoroughly check the main power lines since a frayed wire or broken plug is a critical fire hazard.
+In case, there are any damaged wires, you should call in the experts at HVAC repair and maintenance to come and take a look.

 Carbon monoxide is also known as the silent killer.
-And with good reason, because this highly deadly gas is both colorless and odorless.
-In an enclosed climate control system, it can prove to be fatal.
+And with good reason, because this extremely deadly gas is both colorless and odorless.
+In an enclosed climate control system it can prove to be fatal.